The Industrial Railway

 Lister Blackstone 52886 of 1962

 History: Built for Painter Brothers Ltd, a steel engineering company in Hereford, this locomotive worked with two others around the stockyard.
 It was subsequently donated to the Hereford Waterworks Museum where it was fitted with air brakes for use on their passenger carrying railway.
-In recent years the loco has seen little use and it was moved to Twyford on a two-year loan on February 18th 2012.
+In recent years the loco has seen little use and it was moved to Twyford on February 18th 2012 on a loan agreement.
 We are most grateful to Hereford Waterworks Museum for this arrangement.